GhiselleBR/atlas-pm-/README.md

 ---

-## 🤔 Why Not Just Use ChatGPT?
+## 🤔 Why Not Just Use a Regular AI Chat?

-**Great question.** For users skilled in prompt engineering, ChatGPT directly can achieve similar results.
+**Great question.** For users skilled in prompt engineering, using Claude, ChatGPT, or any AI chat directly can achieve similar results.

 Atlas isn't about revolutionary technology—it's about **product design and accessibility**.